-This is a review of Rachel Moseley’s book Picturing Cornwall: Landscape, region and the moving image, (University of Exeter Press), which was published late last year (2018).
+This is a review of Rachel Moseley’s book Picturing Cornwall: Landscape, region and the moving image, (University of Exeter Press), which was published in 2018.

 In 2016 in my review of academic work on Cornwall since the millennium, I noted the progress made in analysing the representations applied to Cornwall and the Cornish.
 Rachel Moseley takes this a step further in the first book-length account of the screen imagery of Cornwall over the course of the twentieth century.
 She does this by analysing how Cornwall has been pictured in travelogues, fiction and supposedly more factual documentaries.